top of page

 You say I’ve been quiet.

-You search my face
+You study my face

 like it once held a door

-you could still
+you could still knock on.

 I’ve lived whole years